Character of Service Determination: A Simple Overview of How to Apply for Veterans Affairs Health Benefits

 What is the difference between a "discharge upgrade" and the VA’s "character of discharge determination"?

-Very simply put, if a person is dissatisfied with their discharge characterization from the military, they have the option to apply for a discharge upgrade with their Discharge Review Board (DRB) or with their Board for Corrections of Military/Naval Records (BCMR or BCNR).
+Simply put, if a person is dissatisfied with their discharge characterization from the military, they can apply for a discharge upgrade with their Discharge Review Board (DRB) or with their Board for Corrections of Military/Naval Records (BCMR or BCNR).
 If these applications fail to result in an upgrade that can provide VA health benefits, the applicant may have another way to get VA Health benefits through a Department of Veteran Affairs’ character of discharge determination.

 What is a discharge characterization?

-It is the description of the discharge the person received when separating from the military.
+It describes the discharge the person received when separating from the military.
 The discharge characterization is printed on the DD-214 form.
 This characterization may prohibit the person from getting VA Health Benefits if the discharge is described as “under other than honorable,” “uncharacterized,” “bad conduct,” or “dishonorable.”

-If you are a person with an “honorable” discharge, this characterization on the DD-214 is binding on the VA under Title 38 C.F.R. §3.12(a).
+If you are a person with an “honorable” discharge, this characterization on the DD-214 is binding on the VA under Title 38 CFR 3.12(a).
 The VA will usually determine that an honorable discharge entitles a person to health benefits.
-Those with less than honorable or general discharges may have a more difficult time proving eligibility to VA health benefits.
+Those with less than honorable or general discharges may have difficulty proving eligibility for VA health benefits.

 What are the types of discharge characterization?

-There are additional types of discharge characterizations for officers, but we will be discussing the more common characterizations.
+There are additional discharge characterizations for officers, but this article discusses the more common characterizations.